EKarton/On-Transit-App/Backend/Trips Locator Service/README.md

 # On Transit App - Trips Locator Microservice

 ### Description
-This microservice is used to obtain the closest possible trips based on a GPS location and a time.
+This microservice is used to obtain the closest possible bus route based on a GPS location and a time.

 ### Table of Contents
 - Overview